Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Abstract

 \section{Abstract}

-We use density functional theory to investigate external-pressure and ``internal-pressure'' effects in the infinite-layer cuprate ACuO$_2$ for A=\{Mg, Ca, Sr, Ba\}, where internal-pressure is induced by ion-size substitution.
+We show from a bond valence sum correlation that very high superconducting $ T_{c} $ values should be found in optimally hole-doped infinite-layer ACuO$ _{2} $ cuprates - up to 160~K for A = Ba.
+The projected increase in $ T_{c} $ across the series arises from ``internal pressure'' effects as A runs from Mg to Ba.
+We then use density functional theory to investigate these pressure effects on the band structure in an attempt to understand this progressive increase in $ T_{c} $.
 Where these materials have been synthesised we find good agreement between our calculated structural parameters and the experimental ones.
-We find that these non-hydrostatic pressure-effects can have a significant effect on the superconducting energy gap via modifications to the electronic dispersion.
-Furthermore, pressure alters the dispersion independently of how it is applied (internal or external) so that the superconducting energy gap correlates with the unit-cell volume.
+We find that internal pressure associated with increasing ion size does indeed enhance the superconducting energy gap, as observed, via modifications to the electronic dispersion.
+Furthermore, in our calculations, pressure alters the dispersion independently of how it is applied (internal or external) so that the superconducting energy gap correlates with the unit-cell volume and a Fermi-surface shape-parameter describing ratio of next-nearest-neighbor to nearest-neighbor hopping integrals.
+We infer an energy scale for the pairing interaction of the order of 1~eV, well above the magnetic energy scale.